slevithan/oniguruma-to-es/README.md

 };
 ```

-The returned `pattern` and `flags` are JavaScript native and can be provided directly to the `RegExp` constructor.
-Various JavaScript flags might be added or removed compared to the Oniguruma flags provided, as part of the emulation process.
+The returned `pattern` and `flags` can be provided directly to the JavaScript `RegExp` constructor.
+Various JavaScript flags might have been added or removed compared to the Oniguruma flags provided, as part of the emulation process.

 #### Type `OnigurumaFlags`

 A string with `i`, `m`, and `x` in any order (all optional).

-> [!WARNING]
+> [!IMPORTANT]
-> Oniguruma and JavaScript both have flag `m` but with different meanings.
-Oniguruma's `m` is equivalent to JavaScript's flag `s` (`dotAll`).
+> Oniguruma and JavaScript both have an `m` flag but with different meanings.
+Oniguruma's `m` is equivalent to JavaScript's `s` (`dotAll`).

 #### Type `CompileOptions`